mmbmf1/mmbmf1/posts/postgresql-nextjs-geojson-pipeline.md

 ## Introduction

 Built a geospatial data pipeline using PostgreSQL's PostGIS extension with Next.js API routes to generate GeoJSON from coordinate data.
 This approach uses database-level spatial processing instead of JavaScript calculations.
+This builds on the database connection setup (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)) and requires PostGIS-enabled PostgreSQL (see [docker-postgresql-setup.md](./docker-postgresql-setup.md) for using the `postgis/postgis` image).

 ## The Problem